-The CIF-SS then moved to an 8-man Championship configuration in 1974 until 1983 when they broke it into two divisions of 8-man Large (over 100 students) and 8-man Small (under 100 students).
-Schools felt that 8-man football was more like 11-man football, would entice more students to enroll and more sophisticated.
+The CIF-SS moved to an 8-man Championship configuration in 1974 until 1983 when they broke it into two divisions of 8-man Large (over 100 students) and 8-man Small (under 100 students).
+Schools (mostly small and private) felt that 8-man football was more like 11-man football, would entice more students to enroll and more sophisticated.